 Often is the case in film-making where thespians are hired for looking similar to someone because that someone is unavailable e.g. Ray Lui was the go-to guy to fill in for Chow Yun-Fat.
 The most famous example would be Underworld: Rise of The Lycans.
 Kate Beckinsale didn’t want to star in it, so Rhona Mitra was hired.
 To be fair, the latter’s character was foreshadowed in the first movie, but the hair dye was an attempt to trick audiences into thinking that they were getting more of the same.
 The trick didn’t treat the producers because it was less profitable than the previous films.
 Teen Wolf Too should’ve been a lesson for them.
 It’s common for producers to look for actors or actresses who are potential replacements for those who are getting too old to play certain kinds of roles.

 Adelaide Clemens is clearly being geared up to assume the mantle of Michelle Williams.
 Kristanna Loken was being touted as Sharon Stone 2.0.
 After stupidly changing her face, Renée Zellweger is being replaced by Jennifer Lawrence.
 The latter is an A-list version of Juliette Lewis.
 Blake Lively is the next Gwyneth Paltrow.
-Ellen Page is a latter-day Andie MacDowell.
 Anna Kendrick (who looks like Katrina Norman) is an experiment to see what would’ve happened had Tina Fey become a movie star at an earlier age.
 Don Swayze is being hired for roles which Patrick would’ve got if he hadn’t died.
 Louis Garrel and Tyler Posey could easily be each other’s stand-in if not play twins.
+Will Arnett and Patrick Wilson could play a clone of each other.

 Amy Johnston could be the stunt double or play the sister of Laura Vandervoort.
 Maggie Lawson was cast in Psych because she is a Alicia Silverstone lookalike to the extent that they could pass for twins.
 When I first saw Maggie (in a season 4 episode), I assumed that she was Alicia.
 This actually makes me wonder how the silver-tongue Silverstone would’ve felt about reuniting with James Roday (the star of Psych) after they had starred alongside one another in a 2003 TV series titled Miss Match.
 Lawson is four years younger than Silverstone, so that made her more desirable for the producers of Psych.
 It didn’t hurt that she was the cheaper choice.